• Skip to main content

 Greenboard

-Using greenboard behind wet tiles can lead to mold if there is moisture.
+Using green board behind wet tiles can lead to mold if there is moisture.

 Silica Dust

-Be sure to take great caution when mixing up drywall mud, when cutting drywall and when sanding the mud.
+Be sure to take great caution when mixing up drywall mud, when cutting drywall, and when sanding the mud.

-The dust is very fine and difficult to remove, I have seen it in builds that are 2 years old.
+The dust is very fine and difficult to remove.
+I have seen it in builds that are 2 years old.
 It clings to the wall so you have to clean it very thoroughly.

 Make sure the central HVAC is off when drywall and drywall mud work is being done, there should never be drywall/silica dust in your ducts.
+That is impossible to clean perfectly after is happens.

 Products containing silica dust/quartz will have a Prop 65 warning, keep in mind it’s safe when in solid form.